-WE ARE: A new clothing brand with a mission to return Uganda‘s textile industry to the peak levels of the early 1970s, when more cotton was processed than exported.
+WE ARE: An impact driven clothing brand with a mission to return Uganda‘s textile industry to the peak levels of the early 1970s, when more cotton was processed inland than exported.

-RETURN TO SENDER is the first project series by BUZIGAHILL: We redesign second-hand clothes and redistribute them to the global North, where they were originally discarded before being shipped to Africa.
+RETURN TO SENDER is the first project series by BUZIGAHILL: We redesign second-hand clothes and redistribute them to the global North, where they were originally discarded before being shipped to Uganda.

-RETURN TO SENDER is produced by a small team in Kampala: Stacy Asiimwe, Nelly Mudondo, Lilian Nabadda and Faith Katoko.
-Our interns are: Remmy Mwagale and Shamilah Costance.
+RETURN TO SENDER is produced by a small team of seamstresses in Kampala: Nelly Mudondo, Lilian Nabadda, Faith Katoko and Anita Nakandi.
+Our previous interns are: Remmy Mwagale and Shamilah Costance.

 FOUNDER: With BUZIGAHILL, Bobby Kolade returns to design after a two-year stint in the Ugandan cotton supply chain.

-Kolade was born in Sudan to Nigerian-German parents and grew up between Kampala and Lagos.
+Kolade grew up between Kampala and Lagos.
 He holds a masters in Fashion Design from the Academy of Arts Berlin Weissensee and has professional experience at Maison Margiela and Balenciaga in Paris.